 How?
 Moisten a paper towel and rub it across the corn.
 It’s that simple!

 We recommend reading: Is Popcorn Healthy?

 Bottle of oil

-After using a bottle of oil a few times, it will get greasy and make it inconvenient to pick up to use.
+After using a bottle of oil a few times, it will get greasy and make the bottle inconvenient to pick up and use.